telerik/kendo-react-popup/docs/index.md

 ### Positioning

-The component positioning is controlled by specific pivot points.
+The positioning of the Popup is controlled by specific pivot points.
 Both the anchor and the Popup are treated as rectangular elements, so each has 9 pivot points.

 Every Popup point can be aligned to an anchor point.